scottbasgaard/p2-likes/readme.txt

 5. You're all set.
 Now start showing some interest!

 == Frequently Asked Questions ==

+= How can I contribute? =

+I'd love to merge your pull requests.
+You can fork P2 Likes on [GitHub here](https://github.com/scottbasgaard/p2-likes).

 = Does this work with any other themes? =